-Board Considers Series Of Changes To County’s Cannabis Ordinance
+Board Considers Series of Changes to County’s Cannabis Ordinance

 The supervisors will also consider whether to permit cannabis outlets to utilize “illuminated wall signs” outside their establishments.
 There is currently a prohibition on electrified signage, but the Transportation & Land Management Agency is proposing to dispense with the restriction and instead only require cannabis operators to abide by “the county’s standard signage requirements for a commercial business, which includes lighted signs.”

-Since 2020, the board has granted 23 conditional use permits for cannabis businesses in unincorporated communities, seven of which have opened their doors.
+Since 2020, the board has granted 23 conditional use permits for cannabis businesses in unincorporated communities, seven of which have opened.
 In addition to Coronita, operations have been authorized in Bermuda Dunes, East Hemet, Green Acres, Highgrove, Mead Valley, Temescal Valley, Thousand Palms and Winchester.

 Ordinance No. 348 began with the county’s 2018 Marijuana Comprehensive Regulatory Framework, which provided steps that prospective businesses must take to be eligible for permits.
 Safety and health safeguards are part of the regulatory stipulations.